fyteach/Stat-Slides/Topic-2-Graphical-Descriptions.md

 ## Distribution of Numerical Data

 - In data analysis, one goal is to describe **patterns** (known as the **distribution**) of the variable in the data set and create a useful summary about the set.
 - To describe patterns in data, we use descriptions of **shape**, **center**, and **spread**.
 We also describe exceptions to the pattern.
 We call these exceptions **outliers**.
 ::: {.center}
   ![Concepts used in the description of a distribution](Figures/Graph-of-Distribution.png){height=60%}
 :::

-::: {.remark}
+::: {.remark style="margin-top: -1em"}
-The center of a distribution may refer to the mean, that is, the weight balancing point; the median, that is, the 50/50 breaking points; or a mode, that is, a peak.
+The center of a distribution may refer to the mean, the weight balancing point; the median, the 50/50 breaking points; or a mode, a peak.
 For a geometric explanation, see [Mean, Median and Mode in Distributions: Geometric Aspects](https://openpress.usask.ca/introtoappliedstatsforpsych/chapter/3-1-central-tendency-mean-median-mode/)
 :::

 ---